jawadchodhri/theremedygroup/README.md

-# theremedygroup
+# the remedy group
-PageofmyMedical Billing Company
+Page of my Medical Billing Company